-Strategy Component5 Description Monitoring Performance Outcomes To obtain information on the physical and biological character of the shoreline prior to hydrocarbon exposure at priority shorelines to establish an operational baseline condition, to monitor post-exposure hydrocarbon distribution and the physical and biological character of the shoreline, and to measure effectiveness of shoreline response measures to meet the following OPEP requirements: O Provide operational data / information to support and inform response planning and operations and monitor the spill response.
+Strategy Component 5 Description Monitoring Performance Outcomes To obtain information on the physical and biological character of the shoreline before hydrocarbon exposure at priority shorelines to establish an operational baseline condition, to monitor post-exposure hydrocarbon distribution and the physical and biological character of the shoreline, and to measure the effectiveness of shoreline response measures to meet the following OPEP requirements: O Provide operational data/information to support and inform response planning and operations and monitor the spill response.
+Implement operational monitoring following the OSMP to identify environmental sensitivities at risk of hydrocarbon exposure, inform the NEBA and identify which environmentally sensitive receptors require scientific monitoring.

-$^{\rm 5}$ EPSs and MCs do not conform to table heading to facilitate relations between them.
+5 EPSs and MCs do not conform to table heading to facilitate relations between them.